No World Cup for All Whites

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Joel Campbell’s early goal sent Costa Rica to the tournament for a third successive tournament as they edged past 10-man Kiwi side in an intercontinental playoff in Qatar this morning (NZ time), securing the last place at the finals.
+Joel Campbell’s early goal sent Costa Rica to the tournament for a third successive time as they edged past 10-man New Zealand side in an intercontinental play-off in Qatar this morning (NZ time), securing the last place at the finals.

 The former Arsenal striker scored after three minutes for Costa Rica as he squeezed between two defenders to touch home a square pass from Jewison Bennette with the New Zealand defence slow to react.